SnowflakePowered/sabinokaku/README.md

 `VkDevice` can be used for hooking the instance or device call chain but **must** be updated if the Vulkan instance or device is recreated.
 If an application creates multiple instances or devices in a short timeframe before managed code can hook, you will not be able to hook into the subsequent call chains.

+Because the Vulkan loader will **reinitialize all layers** on device recreation, you must also include `env SABINOKAKU_VULKAN_BOOTED=1` in your `kaku.co` to prevent the layer from being reinitialized (and thus CLR) on device recreation.

 ## Platform Differences
 Particularly when using the environment variables feature, note the differences in load order between Windows and Linux.